-The main San Diego facility is found at the following address: 123 Camino de La Reina Suite 100 North San Diego, California 92108
+The main San Diego facility is found at the following address: 1094 Cudahy Place Suite 204 San Diego, California 92110

-Newport Beach - Additional Location
+Irvine - Additional Location

-International Academy of English - Newport Beach Newport Beach, a coastal city in southern California, is known for its large, boat-filled harbor.
+International Academy of English - Irvine, a coastal city in southern California, is known for its large, boatfilled harbor.
 Balboa Peninsula has 2 piers, Newport Beach Pier and Balboa Pier, plus the Balboa Fun Zone, an old-school amusement park with a Ferris wheel and ocean views.
 Local beaches include the Wedge, known for its big waves, and Corona del Mar State Beach.
 The Orange County Museum of Art exhibits modern and contemporary works.